 The next most important qualities rated were value for money and ease of absorption.
 SunSense represented the brand that was considered to give best bang for buck with a five star rating in value for money and Neutrogena was again the only five star recipient when it comes to ease of absorption.

 Texture and consistency, packaging and ease of dispensing and smell/scent were considered the lesser drivers of satisfaction but again, Neutrogena received five stars in these categories.
 SunSense also recorded five stars for texture and consistency and Banana Boat received their only five star rating for scent.

 Despite the regular media coverage, government and health campaigns around keeping ourselves sun safe, 32% of the people we spoke to still admitted to liking having a tan.
 When we asked why, 58% said it makes them feel healthier.
 In reality of course, tanning our skin is not a healthy thing to do so limiting your time in the sun and covering up with sunscreen, a top, hat and sunglasses is definitely the right thing to do.

 Quite a bit as it goes.

 Kiwis are known for their love of the outdoors, but we’ve got to bear in mind that those long summer days we all love so much are exposing us to UV rays – the harmful bits of sunlight.
-In addition, here in New Zealand UV is approximately 40% more harmful than is some other parts of the world, so we need to dress the part.
+As we mentioned, our UV rays are more harmful than some parts of the world, so we need to dress the part: